yair-roshal/000-GraphD3-Next-SQL-Node-React/README.md

 ## Task Requirements:

-This assignment needs to be written in React \ NextJS.

-At AiDock we have a lot of graphs between AI models and we want to create a graph designer for the models.
+We have a lot of graphs between AI models and we want to create a graph designer for the models.

 In this project we will create a graph designer that implements those requirements: